 The Army Research Laboratory invites exceptional young researchers to participate in this excitement as ARL Distinguished Postdoctoral Fellows.
-These Fellows must display extraordinary ability in scientific research, and show clear promise of becoming outstanding leaders.
-Candidates are expected to have successfully tackled a major scientific or engineering problem during their thesis work or to have provided a new approach or insight, evidenced by a recognized impact in their field.
+These Fellows must display extraordinary ability in scientific research and show clear promise of becoming outstanding leaders.
+Candidates are expected to have already successfully tackled a major scientific or engineering problem during their thesis work or to have provided a new approach or insight, evidenced by a recognized impact in their field.